 Jackson County Parks + Rec, in cooperation with the Missouri Department of Conservation, has conducted Managed Hunts in selected parks since 1994.
 The purpose of the program is to maintain deer populations at manageable numbers to prevent overpopulation, reduce the risk of disease infestation and help reduce deer/vehicle accidents.
-Twelve hunts will be conducted in six County parks in 2016.
+Twelve hunts will be conducted in seven County parks in 2020.

 Muzzleloader hunting is no longer allowed in any County Park.
 All managed hunts are by archery methods only.

 To apply to participate in a Managed Hunt go to www.mdc.mo.gov and fill out the online application between July 1 and July 31, 2020.
 All applications must be made through the Missouri Department of Conservation.
 Jackson County is not involved in the application or selection process.
 View complete hunt guidelines and dates, including download PDF maps.